Repair Corrupt DJI Video Files

 Disclaimer: If you screw up your computer in this process, that’s not my fault.
 If you follow these directions exactly, everything should turn out fine.

-How to Repair Corrupt DJI Video Files for FREE
+How to Repair Corrupt DJI Video Files

 Here is my workflow all laid out for you!
 This process uses a few pieces of software (all of which are open source…FREE!
 And work on iOS, Windows, and Linux).
 All broken video files from DJI’s drones (Spark, Mavic Air, Mavic Pro, and Inspire) can be repaired in this way.